Developmental Malformations

 Acute treatment.
 Arterial or venous thrombosis should be treated with intravenous thrombolytics, depending on the circulation involved as well as the standard recommendation for that organ system.

-Treatment of CAPS.
-CAPS has a mortality of 50% and requires ICU care.
-The combination of anticoagulation, corticosteroids, and plasma exchange or IVIG is recommended (17).
-Cyclophosphamide improves outcome only in patients who also have systemic lupus erythematosus (10).
-Rituximab and eculizumab may have a role in CAPS management (39; 11).
+Treatment of catastrophic antiphospholipid syndrome.
+Catastrophic antiphospholipid syndrome has a mortality rate of 50% and requires ICU care.
+The “triple therapy” is a combination of anticoagulation, corticosteroids, and plasma exchange or IVIG is recommended (22).
+Cyclophosphamide improves outcomes only in patients who have systemic lupus erythematosus (13).
+Rituximab and eculizumab may have a role in catastrophic antiphospholipid syndrome management (49; 14).

 Treatment of obstetric antiphospholipid syndrome depends on the type of clinical presentation prior to the diagnosis of antiphospholipid syndrome in these patients.
 Aspirin, low molecular weight heparin, or both are the cornerstones of therapy for obstetric antiphospholipid syndrome.
 Multidisciplinary collaboration with the OBGYN specialist is crucial for the management of these patients.